whokilleddb/ghosted/README.md

 ### Initial Setup

 First, the program checks the correct number of command line arguments.
-If the number of arguments are correct, the arguments are copied to two variables corresponding to the executable on disk and the file to be created for deletion.
+If the number of arguments is correct, the arguments are copied to two variables corresponding to the executable on disk and the file to be created for deletion.

 The program also makes sure that:
-- The executable on disk actually existed and had `READ` permissions on it
+- The executable on disk from which the payload is to be read exists and had `READ` permissions on it
 - The executable to be created does not already exist.

 If the checks pass, the program proceeds to call the `spawn_process()` function with the necessary parameters.

 ### Prepare Target

-Next up, the we need to create the target fake file where the payload would be written with `DELETE` permission.
+Next up, we need to create the target fake file where the payload would be written with `DELETE` permission.

 ```c
 h_tfile = CreateFileA(